shbang91/nstrf_2017/local_multisense_sl/README.md

 For Source Installation or other ros versions see: http://docs.carnegierobotics.com/SL/install.html#install:indigo

 # Setup Network Configuration
 The network configuration is the toughest to get right.
-These instructions are what worked for me after going through `http://docs.carnegierobotics.com/SL/compatibility.html#compatibility:network`
+These instructions are what worked for me after going through http://docs.carnegierobotics.com/SL/compatibility.html#compatibility:network

+I cannot guarantee these instructions will work for you, but I hope you get enough hints and insight.

 Typically connecting the multisense to your motherboard via the ethernet port will connect to the network interface `eth0` If not, be sure to change `eth0` to the proper name where it applies below.

 ## Reset MultiSense IP to factory settings
-Probably the easiest way to do this is to first reset ROS Multisense Driver IP and Gateway to factory settings (10.66.171.21, 10.66.171.1)
+Probably the easiest way to configure your MultisenseSL is to reset your ROS Multisense Driver IP and Gateway to factory settings (10.66.171.21, 10.66.171.1)
 ````
 # Connect the multisense to the ethernet port.
 source /opt/ros/indigo/setup.bash # Source ROS